 Not intervening is not an option if you value your organization and your positive culture.
 In conflict-ridden situations, your mediation skills and interventions are critical.

-Actions to Avoid in Conflict Resolution
+Actions to Avoid in Mediating a Conflict Resolution

-- Do not meet separately with people in conflict.
+Do not meet separately with people in conflict.
 If you allow each individual to tell their story to you, you risk polarizing their positions.
-The person in conflict has a vested interest in making himself or herself right if you place yourself in the position of judge and jury.
+The person in a conflict has a vested interest in making himself or herself right if you place yourself in the position of judge and jury.
 The sole goal of the employee, in this situation, is to convince you of the merits of their case.

-- Do not believe, for even a moment, the only people who are affected by the conflict are the participants.
+Do not believe, for even a moment, that the only people who are affected by the conflict are the participants.
 Everyone in your office and every employee with whom the conflicting employees interact is affected by the stress.

 People feel as if they are walking on eggshells in the presence of the antagonists.
 This contributes to the creation of a hostile work environment for other employees.
-In worst case scenarios, your organization members take sides and your organization is divided.
+In worst-case scenarios, your organization members take sides and your organization is divided.

-How to Mediate and Resolve Conflict
+How to Mediate a Conflict Resolution: Begin the Meeting